Gilaki language: Classification

 The language is divided into three dialects: Western Gilaki, Eastern Gilaki and Galeshi/Deylami.
 The western and eastern dialects are separated by the Sefid River, while Galeshi is spoken in the mountains of eastern Gilan and western Mazandaran.

 There are three main dialects but larger cities in Gilan have slight variations to the way they speak.
-These "sub-dialects" are Rashti, Rudbari, Some’e Sarai, Lahijani, Langerudi, Rudesari, Bandar Anzali, Alamouti, Taleghani and ....Fumani.
+These "sub-dialects" are Rashti, Rudbari, Some’e Sarai, Lahijani, Langerudi, Rudesari, Bandar Anzali, Fumani, Alamouti and Taleghani.

-Gilaki, which has two main dialect types, eastern and western, with the Safidrūd River as the general border, is a member of the Caspian subgroup.
-There are many subdialects of Gilaki, and, progressing to the east, it gradually blends into Mazandarani.
+Progressing to the east, Gilaki gradually blends into Mazandarani.
 The intermediate dialects of the area between Tonokābon and Kalārdašt serve as a transition between Gilaki and Mazandarani.
 The differences in forms and vocabulary lead to a low mutual intelligibility with either Gilaki or Mazandarani, and so these dialects should probably be considered a third separate language group of the Caspian area.

-In Mazandaran, Gilaki is spoken in the city of Ramsar, Tonekabon and Chalus.
+In Mazandaran, Gilaki is spoken in the city of Ramsar and Tonekabon.
 Although the dialect is influenced by Mazandarani, it is still considered a Gilaki dialect.

-Furthermore, the eastern Gilaki dialect is, spoken the entire valley of the Chalus river.
+Furthermore, the eastern Gilaki dialect is spoken throughout the valley of the Chalus river.

-Apart from four Turkish-speaking villages higher up, the inhabitants of Alamut speak Gilaki and those of Rudbar Tati.
 In Qazvin province, Gilaki is spoken in northern parts of the province, in Alamut.

 Grammar

 Gilaki, is an inflected and genderless language.
 It is considered SVO, although in sentences employing certain tenses the order may be SOV.
-Nonetheless, the language has many grammatical similarities to English.

 Dispersion

 Gilaki is the language of the majority of people in Gilan province and also a native and well-known language in Mazandaran, Qazvin and Alborz provinces.
 Gilaki is spoken in different regions with different dialects and accents.
 The number of Gilaki speakers is estimated at 3 to 4 million.
+Ethnologue reports that the use of Gilaki is decreasing as the speaker population is decreasing with language shift to Iranian Persian.